Sega Mega Drive - Sega games (GEN) - Play Sega games online

-By the end of 1995, Sega was supporting five different consoles - the Saturn, Genesis/Mega Drive, Game Gear, Pico, and Master System - as well as the Sega CD and Sega 32X add-ons.
+By the end of 1995, Sega was supporting five different consoles - the Saturn, Genesis/Mega Drive, Game Gear, Pico and Master System, as well as the Sega CD and Sega 32X add-ons.
 In Japan, the Mega Drive was not successful, and the Sega Saturn outperformed the Sony PlayStation console, so Hayao Nakayama instructed Sega's American subsidiary to focus on distributing the Saturn with a surprise early release in the summer of 1995.
-While the move was a win for the Japanese market, it proved fatal for the outlying territory: the Genesis game market vastly outnumbered its Saturn counterpart, and Sega was unable to keep up with demand.
+While this move was a good move for the Japanese market, it proved fatal for the outlying territory: the Genesis game market was vastly larger than its Saturn counterpart, and Sega was unable to keep up with demand.

 Throughout 1997, Sega continued to distribute the Genesis prefix in the world market, during this period 20 million copies were sold in the United States.
 In 1998, Sega licensed the North American distribution of the Genesis to Majesco, which began selling millions of previously unsold cartridges at a budget price, as well as 150,000 units of the second Genesis model.
 Later, the company released the Sega Genesis 3 console, hoping to sell 1.5 million copies of this console by the end of 1998.
 The final sales figure for the Genesis in the global market was 40 million units, of which approximately 3.58 million were sold in Japan, 8 million in Europe and 3 million in Brazil .Although the sales figure was 9 million units less than that of the SNES, in the history of 8-bit systems, the gap between the Master System and the NES was 47 million copies.